sst/guide/CONTRIBUTING.md

 # Contributing

 Thank you for considering to contribute.
 Here is what Serverless Stack Guide is trying to accomplish and how you can help.
-We use [Slack][slack] for our contributors, feel free to join us there.
+We use [Discord][discord] for our contributors, feel free to join us there.

 ## Project Goals